toxicantidote/ResetEvolutionPollution/description.md

 ##Reset Evolution Pollution
-With the click of a button you can reset evolution, pollution and kill all active enemies.
+With the click of a button you can reset evolution, clear pollution, and kill all active enemies.

 ##Version History: